*FULL* Developing Drawing Skills Through Still Life

 Registration deadline: April 16

 The act of drawing allows us an opportunity for self-expression.
 In this workshop, work from a still life to explore drawing in a safe environment with a non-intimidating subject.
 Develop and strengthen the basic steps in completing a drawing including capturing gesture, measuring for proportion, blocking-in shadow, shapes, and value, adding detail for refinement, and considering all the principles of design.

 Instructor Joseph Pearson has been drawing since he was 4 or 5 years old.
 He believes that drawing speaks to our primal instinct to express the world as we perceive it and provides intrinsic benefits for everyone.
 His paintings and drawings are featured in private, public, and corporate collections around the country.
 He holds undergraduate and graduate degrees in art education, studied at New York’s Art Students League, and has been teaching art for over 40 years.
 He currently maintains a studio in the River Arts District.

 - This Adult Studio is held indoors in the Museum’s John & Robyn Horn Education Center.

-- Space is limited to small groups of up to eight students; face coverings and social distancing are required.
+- Space is limited to small groups of up to 10 students; face coverings and social distancing are required.

 The Museum's studio program for adults offers a core curriculum in drawing, painting, printmaking, and three-dimensional media, and also explores the intersections between them.
 Local and visiting artists help students of all levels and abilities develop skills in media that reflect techniques and themes featured in the Museum’s Collection and special exhibitions.
 Classes meet for 3–12 weeks, and are designed for anyone interested in exploring specific media in depth; daylong workshops introduce new media or processes.
 To add your name to our Adult Studio mailing list, email Kristi McMillan, director of learning & engagement, or call 828.253.3227 x122.